Spring Plant Sales

 Going Plant Shopping

 Start with your list of needs and if you have found examples of a good fit write them in a list.
 Keep it organized by plant needs.
-Now head to the Master Gardener Sale (May, 13 2017 10AM).
+Now head to the community organization plant sales in your area.
 Afterwards check out other sales and local nurseries for the plants most similar to your list.
 Ask questions to find the plants on your list or good substitutes.
 Most of the Master Gardeners at the sale will be happy to help you find great plants to fit your needs.
 Just ask!
 There will be tools and plant supports and all sort so helpful stuff there to make your garden pretty and your garden work much easier.

 One last little hint before you head out!
 Over buying can be a temptation whether you are an experienced hand or a new gardener.
 Always remember to space the plants according to the description on the tags.
 If your plants can't spread out and have a little air circulation they will become diseased more easily.
 It is better to come back the next year if you need more plants to fill in the garden.
 A 12 inch diameter plant will need around 8 inches from where you plant it to each side to have room to grow and still have air to circulate.
 The gaps may look big at planting time but by August you will wonder if you left enough space!